 - You can even select multiple Wi-Fi Networks by pressing the Command button and clicking on Wi-Fi networks.

 - Confirm by clicking Remove.
-Once, you are done with deleting Wi-Fi networks on Mac, click OK.
+Once you have finished deleting Wi-Fi networks on your Mac, click OK.

 - Click on Apply.